alessandrocandolini/sainsbury_test/README.md

 ### Maven command-line build ###

 In order to build and run from the command line, you need Maven installed and configured in your system.
+I have used the following configuration
+* Apache Maven 3.3.9

 Navigate to the folder where you have cloned this repository and type,
 ```